 Wadhal has been appointed to undertake design proposals for an extension and conversion of a semi-detached property into two separate flats at 102 Botwell Common Road.
-The site footprint is approximately 360m2 with an existing internal floor area of 110m2 across ground and first floors.
+The site footprint is approximately 360m with an existing internal floor area of 110m across ground and first floors.
 The existing building is not listed and not located within a conservation area.
 There is an existing ground floor extension towards the rear of the property.
-With the unique constraints of the site in mind there is potential for unifying extensions to rationalise the elevations and building massing and develop high-quality designs for discussion at a pre-application meeting.
+With the unique constraints of the site in mind there is potential for unifying extensions to rationalise the elevations and building massing and develop high-quality designs.